ISO 27001 + ISO 9001 + ISO 42001

 Do we share a client secret or storage access keys with CloudMonitor?

 No. CloudMonitor connects through a multi-tenant service principal that we provide and you authorize — you don't create or hand over a client secret, and no storage account access keys are shared.
-CloudMonitor authenticates to your storage and the Azure APIs over Microsoft Entra ID using the read-only role assignments you grant, which you can revoke at any time.
+CloudMonitor authenticates to your storage and the Azure APIs over Microsoft Entra ID using the scoped Azure role assignments you grant, which you can revoke at any time.

 Does the cost-export storage account cost us anything?